project-chip/connectedhomeip/docs/silabs/wifi/WIFI_SLEEPY_END_DEVICE.md

 The AP acknowledges the PS-Poll frame and responds with a single buffered frame.

 In this mode, the Wi-Fi station stays active and retrieves a single buffered frame at a time.
 The AP also indicates that there are more buffered frames for the station using the More Data subfield.
 The Wi-Fi station continues to retrieve buffered frames using the PS-Poll frame until there are no more buffered frames and the More Data subfield is set to 0.
-The Wi-Fi station goes back into the sleep aterwards.
+The Wi-Fi station goes back into the sleep afterwards.

 A Wi-Fi station can enter sleep mode after sending a Null frame to the AP with the power management (PM) bit set.
 From then on, the AP will store all packets destined to the Wi-Fi station in a per-device queue and sets the TIM field in the beacon frame to indicate that packets destined for the Wi-Fi station have been queued.